 Pushkar Camel Fair Dates

-The dates of the Pushkar Camel Fair are directly linked to the Hindu lunar calendar.
-This 14-day festival takes place around the auspicious full moon, the most prosperous time to absolve past sins.
+The Pushkar Camel Fair is directly linked to the Hindu lunar calendar.
+This annual 14-day festival takes place in the lead up to the full moon in the auspicious Hindu month of Kartik (October and November), the most prosperous time to absolve past sins.
 During this moon phase, locals bathe in the holy waters of Pushkar Lake, hoping their wishes will come true.

 The fair has two components: camel trading and religious rituals.
 The camel trading—which is the main attraction for tourists—happens at the beginning of the festival, with competitions and activities.
-Then, the focus shifts to the religious ceremonies.
+Rajasthan Tourism conducts an official program of events.
+Towards the end, the focus shifts to the religious ceremonies.

-If you're going to Pushkar to see the camels (and other livestock), plan to arrive a few days before the start of the fair.
-The official fair dates each year mark the time when the government-sponsored cultural activities take place.
-However, camel traders usually arrive early and leave early, making the start of the festival the best time to view the animals in their elaborate decorations.
-This is also the best time to peruse the vendor tents (while free of crowds) that pop to form a makeshift city in the desert.
+These dates mark the time when the government-sponsored cultural activities take place.
+However, if you're interested in seeing the camels (and other livestock), plan to arrive a few days before the official start of the fair.
+Camel traders arrive early and leave early, making the start of the festival the best time to view the animals in their elaborate decorations.

-A few days before the beginning of the festival, camels, herders, and traders arrive to set up camp in the sand dunes.
+Before the official beginning of the festival, camels, herders and traders come to set up camp in the sand dunes.
 As the days progress, the arrivals continue, the gathering grows, and lively trading takes place.
-This is a great time to snap photos for your Instagram profile, as it's possible to move around freely and observe the scene.
+This is a great time for photography, as it's possible to move around freely and observe the scene.
 By the fourth or fifth day, the sand dunes are at their most crowded and the vibe is hopping with camels, horses, livestock, traders, and herders.

 The town of Pushkar also starts to swell—especially around the temples—during the prime fair days, as pilgrims arrive to participate in religious offerings at the fair.
 Official events for tourists continue at the stadium, and amusement park rides, folk dances, music performances, and other entertainment— including turban-tying contests—carry forward, entertaining visitors and locals alike.